-If you’re looking to plan an eco-friendly wedding, we’re here to help.
-There are plenty of ways to make your big day a little greener without sacrificing style or going over your wedding budget, and we’ve rounded up our favourites here.
+If you’re looking for ways to make your wedding more eco-friendly, we’re here to help.
+There are plenty of things you can do to make your big day a little greener without sacrificing style or going over your wedding budget, and we’ve rounded up our favourites here.
 From choosing an eco-conscious wedding venue to donating your wedding decor, these tips and tricks will ensure that your celebration is fun, fabulous and in line with your environmental ethics.

 Your desired location probably has its fair share of eco-friendly wedding venues, but it’s up to you to uncover them.
 We’ve done a few roundups for major cities, like Toronto, but if you hail from a smaller locale, you’re definitely not up a creek without a paddle.
 Simply look for places that use sustainable resources and environmentally-friendly practices to run their business.
 Stuff like solar panels, green roofs, water-conserving plumbing fixtures and energy-efficient appliances will ensure that you’re not doing too much damage on your big day.
 Note that most wedding venues advertise their commitment to Mother Earth loud and proud, but you can always ask a wedding venue coordinator for details if you can’t hunt down any info.